j776w781/Minesweeper/docs/system_architecture.md

+Components:
--main.py: entry point for the program.
-Calls GameApp from app.py which starts running game logic.
-This will call the start_screen.py.
+    - main.py: Entry point for the program that calls GameApp to start running game logic.

-UI Screens
-    start_screen.py: shows # of mines, has the play button ->
-    play_screen.py: show UI for board.
-    ->
-    game_over_screen.py
-    ->
-    start_screen.py
-Game App in app.py:
-    Tracks States

-Models
+    - settings.py: Stores values for constants used in the game with descriptive names
+    - GameApp in app.py: Main game loop, controls screen updates and transitions between states (start, play, game over, victory)
+    - InputController in mouse.py:
-    board.py: contains backend for the board data and contains cell data ->
+    - board.py: [contains backend for the board data and contains cell data]
-    cell.py: contains cell class which contains cell properties of uncovered, covered, flags
+    - Cell in cell.py: [contains cell class which contains cell properties of uncovered, covered, flags]

-Input
-    mouse input for the board clicks.
+    - StartScreen in start_screen.py:
+    - PlayScreen in play_screen.py:
+    - GameOverScreen in game_over_screen.py:
+    - VictoryScreen in victory_screen.py:
+    - Button in button.py:

+Data Flow:
+    - User input (click) -> InputController validates and sends to the active screen's event handler

+Key Data Structures:
+    -

+Assumptions:
+    - Fixed 10x10 grid size
+    - Mine count user-specified (10-20) at game start